Perth Mint Gold Token Price Up 0% This Week (PMGT)

 - AXIA Coin (AXC) traded 0.1% lower against the dollar and now trades at $13.43 or 0.00048094 BTC.

 Perth Mint Gold Token’s launch date was February 12th, 2020.
 Perth Mint Gold Token’s total supply is 1,178 tokens and its circulating supply is 298 tokens.
-The Reddit community for Perth Mint Gold Token is https://reddit.com/r/pmgoldtoken and the currency’s Github account can be viewed here.
+Perth Mint Gold Token’s official website is www.pmgt.io.
 The official message board for Perth Mint Gold Token is medium.com/pmgt.
-The official website for Perth Mint Gold Token is www.pmgt.io.
 Perth Mint Gold Token’s official Twitter account is @pmgoldtoken and its Facebook page is accessible here.
+The Reddit community for Perth Mint Gold Token is https://reddit.com/r/pmgoldtoken and the currency’s Github account can be viewed here.

 It is based on GoldPass, The Perth Mint‘s full-service gold investment platform that digitises physical gold in the form of digital certificates.
 PMGT offers a tokenised version of GoldPass certificates on the Ethereum blockchain as an ERC20 token.